agda/agda/doc/user-manual/language/instance-arguments.lagda.rst

   left-hand sides, or module parameters, are candidates if they are bound as instance arguments, using ``{{ }}``.

-  If a local variable has an :ref:`eta record <eta-expansion>` type, then any of its :ref:`instance fields <instance-fields>` are also considered as locals.
-Beware that if Agda can not tell whether or not a local variable is eta-expandable (e.g., its type is a metavariable), instance search will not run.
+  If a local variable has instance visibility (i.e., it is bound by the type of the function with ``{{ }}``), and its type is an :ref:`eta record <eta-expansion>` type, then any of its :ref:`instance fields

-  This also applies to local variables that are a function producing an eta record, in which case the instance fields are extracting with visible arguments marked implicit.
-For example, if a local variable ``G : X → Group`` is in scope and ``Group`` is an eta record with a field ``Carrier : Set`` and an instance field
-  ``⦃ mul ⦄ : Mul Carrier``, then ``λ {x} → mul (G x)`` will be a candidate of type ``{x : X} -> Mul (Carrier G)``.
+  <instance-fields>` will also be considered as candidates.
+This applies
+  even if the instance argument is a function *returning* an eta record.

   Only candidates of type ``{Δ} → C us``, where ``C`` is the target type computed in the previous stage, and ``{Δ}`` only contains implicit or instance arguments, are considered.

+  Note that if any candidates have an indeterminate type (i.e., their type is an unsolved metavariable, or a function type returning an unsolved metavariable), then instance search will not run.
+  Also keep in mind that the types of all instance arguments in the context need to be reduced to determine whether they are eta records, and to determine whether they are applicable to solving the current goal.

 Check the type of the candidates
   The list of initial candidates is an overapproximation to the set of